Fairy Tales Up-to-Now

 How to Tell Birds alt cover

 Robert Williams Wood (1868-1955) was a professor of physics at Johns Hopkins University from 1901 until his death.
-He specialized in optics and has been described as the “father of both infrared and ultraviolet photography”.
+He specialized in optics and was a pioneer in both infrared and ultraviolet photography.
 In 1903, Wood invented an optical filter glass which allows ultraviolet and infrared light and pass through, but blocks most visible light.
 He used this special glass to make a device called a “Wood’s lamp,” for use in dermatology to diagnose certain skin conditions which fluoresce under ultraviolet light.
 Today we call these lamps “black lights,” though because of technology improvements black lights now use different filter materials in the glass.
+Wood also published many papers on spectroscopy, phosphorescence, and diffraction.

 How to Tell Birds title